 The Communications team used various software to execute a complete communications plan.
-The first system purchased was NationBuilder (https://nationbuilder.com/), for its ability to host our website, serve as a database, and for its e-blast capabilities.
-The 2010 Commission left behind a Mail Chimp (https://mailchimp.com/) account that was used to blast messages out to its 4,000 contacts.
+The first system purchased was NationBuilder (nationbuilder.com), for its ability to host our website, serve as a database, and for its e-blast capabilities.
+The 2010 Commission left behind a Mail Chimp (mailchimp.com) account that was used to blast messages out to its 4,000 contacts.
 When we acquired NationBuilder, we shut down the Mail Chimp account and began growing our database list, which reached over 20,000 at one point.

 A huge part of our program was to monitor the coverage for redistricting on a local, state and federal level.
-We contracted with Meltwater (https://www.meltwater.com/en) to serve as a media monitoring tool.
+We contracted with Meltwater (meltwater.com/en) to serve as a media monitoring tool.
 This system allowed us to create media lists, using its broadcaster database, allowing us to target reporters at the local level.
 We created media lists for the eleven outreach zones, included Asian media lists and ethnic media (see Appendix D).
 We set up a daily media monitoring report on Meltwater that was emailed directly to the Communications Director and Manager.
-CRC staff then added to that report using google alerts for the following phrases: "Redistricting," "California Citizens Redistricting Commission," "CRC," "Isra Ahmad," "Linda Akutagawa," "Jane Andersen," "Alicia Fernández," "Neal Fornaciari," "J. Ray Kennedy," "Antonio Le Mons," "Sara Sadhwani," "Patricia S. Sinay," "Derric Taylor," "Pedro Toledo," "Trena Turner," "Angela Vázquez," "Russell Yee."
+CRC staff then added to that report using Google alerts for the following phrases: "Redistricting," "California Citizens Redistricting Commission," "CRC," "Isra Ahmad," "Linda Akutagawa," "Jane Andersen," "Alicia Fernández," "Neal Fornaciari," "J. Ray Kennedy," "Antonio Le Mons," "Sara Sadhwani," "Patricia S. Sinay," "Derric Taylor," "Pedro Toledo," "Trena Turner," "Angela Vázquez," "Russell Yee."
 The combined report was then emailed to Commissioners and staff every morning so that we may be aware of the top headlines and capture interviews we had conducted.

-Canva (https://www.canva.com/) is a graphic design website that allows users to create flyers, graphics, and pull pictures from a database of licensed assets.
-Pictures from Canva were used all over the CRC website (https://www.wedrawthelinesca.org/) to illustrate California's diverse landscapes and historic places.
-Many of the reports, collateral materials and flyers produced for educational purposes were created using this service as well (https://www.wedrawthelinesca.org/outreach_materials).
+Canva (canva.com) is a graphic design website that allows users to create flyers, graphics, and pull pictures from a database of licensed assets.
+Pictures from Canva were used all over the CRC website to illustrate California's diverse landscapes and historic places.
+Many of the reports, collateral materials and flyers produced for educational purposes were created using this service as well (wedrawthelines.ca.gov/outreach-media/outreach-materials).

 Language access was a major concern for commissioners.
-In addition to translating materials into fourteen languages, we also purchased Letz Chat (https://www.letzchat.com/), a product that translated our website into 104 languages with a click of a button.
-By selecting a language from a dropdown menu, visitors to the CRC website were able to see all text in the language of their choice.
+In addition to translating materials into fourteen languages, we also purchased Letz Chat (letzchat.com), a product that translated our website into 104 languages with a click of a button.
+By selecting a language from a drop-down menu, visitors to the CRC website were able to see all text in the language of their choice.

 Commissioners also shared an interest to connect our social media feeds to our website.
-Our Communications Coordinator suggested we use Juicer (https://www.juicer.io/), an application that adds social media feeds to pages on your website.
+Our Communications Coordinator suggested we use Juicer (juicer.io), an application that adds social media feeds to pages on your website.
 We opted to add our social media feeds at the bottom of our pages on the website.

 After our paid social media campaign started, it elevated the level of engagement on all our social media platforms.
-Our Communications Manager suggested we acquire Sprout Social (https://sproutsocial.com/), a social media management tool that allows for the user to post on multiple platforms using one single interface.
+Our Communications Manager suggested we acquire Sprout Social (sproutsocial.com), a social media management tool that allows for the user to post on multiple platforms using one single interface.
 By utilizing this tool, the Communications Manager was able to log into the system and post, reply to messages from the public, and schedule posts for Facebook, Twitter and Instagram all at once.